Universal Soldier II: Brothers in Arms

-Universal Soldier II: Brothers in Arms is a 1998 Canadian—American made-for-television science fiction film directed by Jeff Woolnough and starring Matt Battaglia, Chandra West, Jeff Wincott and Gary Busey.
+Universal Soldier II: Brothers in Arms is a 1998 made-for-television science fiction film directed by Jeff Woolnough and starring Matt Battaglia, Chandra West, Jeff Wincott and Gary Busey.
 It is the second installment in the Universal Soldier franchise.
 The film recasts all returning characters and introduces a long-lost brother to the hero, played by Wincott.
 It was followed in the same year by Universal Soldier III: Unfinished Business.
 In 1999, Universal Soldier: The Return, a theatrical sequel once again starring Jean-Claude Van Damme, retconed the plotline of the TV sequels.

 Plot

-Following the events of the original Universal Soldier, the budget of the program has been cut by the government.
-However, a gang of mercenaries led by crooked security consultant Otto Mazur, on orders from a mysterious CIA director, takes control of a new line of Universal Soldiers.
-Mazur is revealed to be in talks to sell fifty of them to a wealthy Asian client.
+Following the failure of the original Universal Soldier program, the budget has been cut by the government.
+On orders from a mysterious CIA director, a crooked security consultant Otto Mazur, leads a gang of mercenaries who take control of a new line of Universal Soldiers.
+Mazur plans to sell fifty of them to a wealthy Asian client.

 Meanwhile, Luc Deveraux reconnects with his parents, accompanied by reporter Veronica Roberts, now his girlfriend.
 Veronica learns from Luc's mother that he had an older brother named Eric who was reported killed in Vietnam when Luc was 9 years old, although his body was never repatriated.
 This was the impetus for the younger Deveraux's own enrollment.
 The adult Luc is drawn back to the UniSols' base by the activation of an automatic recall function.
 Veronica follows him and discovers that Eric is a UniSol as well, although the conversion process has never been completed and he has retained much of his free will.